nexuslifeline/resource-management/README.md

 # Resource Management System

-A modern, full-stack resource management application built with Laravel (backend) and Next.js 14 (frontend).
-This system provides comprehensive resource tracking, user management, and dashboard analytics with role-based access control.
+The frontend uses Next.js 14 for its filesystem-based routing, nested layouts, and hybrid rendering (SSR + SPA).
+This ensures a fast, SEO-friendly experience with consistent UI and reusable components.

+The backend is powered by Laravel, chosen for its intuitive Eloquent ORM, powerful validation, API resource classes, and secure token-based authentication via Sanctum.
+Laravel’s structure ensures clean business logic, organized controllers, and robust role-based access control.

 ## 🧱 Monorepo Structure